Object recognition (cognitive science): Context

 Context allows for a much greater accuracy in object recognition.
-When an identifiable object is blurred, the accuracy of recognition is much greater when the object is placed in a familiar context.
-In addition to this, even an unfamiliar context allows for more accurate object recognition compared to the object being shown in isolation.
-This can be attributed to the fact that objects are typically seen in some setting rather than no setting at all.
-When the setting the object is in is familiar to the viewer, it becomes much easier to determine what the object is.
+The accuracy of recognition is much greater when the object is placed in a familiar context then when the object is blurred.
+Additionally, even an unfamiliar context allows for more accurate object recognition compared to the object being shown in isolation.
+When the setting the object is in is familiar to the viewer, it becomes much easier to identify what the object is.
 Though context is not required to correctly recognize, it is part of the association that one makes with a certain object.

 Context becomes especially important when recognizing faces or emotions.
 When facial emotions are presented without any context, the ability to which someone is able to accurately describe the emotion being shown is significantly lower than when context is given.
 This phenomenon remains true across all age groups and cultures, signifying that context is essential in accurately identifying facial emotion for all individuals.